 The tower can also contribute to a multiball by locking multiple balls on top of it, leading to its “collapse.”
 Maybe it’s just the pinball geek in us breaking out, but the idea of having multiple chances at multiball is just really freaking cool.

 If you’re interesting in picking up a table for yourself, you can purchase the premium edition one from a Stern pinball distributor for the sum of approximately $8,999.
 If that’s a bit much, no worries, you can get the pro edition for only $6,899.
 But if for some reason you can’t afford to just throw nearly seven grand at a pinball table on a whim, then you may just want to settle for finding a place that has one set-up for play as they circulate into the wild.
+Another option is to look for a used pinball machine for sale online that won’t dent the bank account as much as a brand new machine.

 Maybe it’s childhood bias speaking, but I absolutely adore pinball tables and consider them to be a form of functional art.
 The amount of work that goes into the design of these things, from an aesthetic standpoint, as well as a playability perspective never ceases to amaze me.
 There has to be the right blend of challenge between giving the player a fair chance to succeed, while also allowing the owner to rack up some quarters off of the thing.
 Thankfully there are companies like Stern who are keeping pinball alive for the wizards among us to enjoy.